armory/docs/content/en/docs/combined-matrix.md

 ### Container as a Service Platforms

-These are providers that are manifest based so Spinnaker will apply the manifest and leave the rollout logic to the platform itself.
+These are providers that are manifest based, so Armory applies the manifest and leaves the rollout logic to the platform itself.

 | Provider          | Supported Versions | Armory Versions        | Notes |
 | ----------------- | ------------------ | ---------------------- | ----- |